-- ✅ Check any outstanding credit card limits and make sure that you have all the necessary information.
+- Check any outstanding credit card limits and ensure you have closed any unnecessary credit cards.

 Remember, it’s not the end of the world if your first application gets declined.
-Another lender may approve you happily.
-If your application has been declined, then you should speak to your mortgage broker to discuss your options and your next steps.
+You will find another lender who may approve you happily without any drama.
+If your application has been declined, you should speak to your mortgage broker to discuss your options and next steps.

 Choose Your Mortgage Broker Carefully

 You can maximise the chances of your first application being approved by choosing the right mortgage broker for your situation.
-Consider things like their experience, their specialities, their reputation and any industry certifications/recognition that they have.
+Finding the best mortgage broker involves the following:

-With that in mind, let’s move onto the search for your dream home!
+With that in mind, let’s move on to the next section of this first home buyer guide – searching for your dream home!

-As a first home buyer, it’s extremely important to think carefully about why you’re buying a house and what you want to get out of it.
+The first step in using this first home buyer guide to search for a property is to think carefully about why you’re buying a house and what you want to get out of it.
 Consider the following:

 - Why are you buying this property?

-- How long do you plan on living there for?
+- How long do you plan on living there?